haade-administrator/haade.fr/_posts/en/2025-04-02-comparison-camera-sonoff-cam-slim-vs-cam-slim-gen-2-which-to-choose.md

 |Storage methods|Cloud storage and TF card (Max.128GB for TF card)|
 |Color|White|

-{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim-gen-2.png" title="Caméra Sonoff Cam Slim Gen 2" brand="Sonoff" description="Petite caméra wifi Sonoff Cam Slim Gen 2 la dernière de la gamme" iteadlink="sonoff-cam-slim-gen2-smart-home-security-camera" domlink="black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html" affiliate="_om7AgeN" amazlink="4ldNcUr" %}

-## Différences

-Malgré des **dimensions similaires**, il en est tout autre pour les boites, à noter que le support de la cam slim est plus imposant mais plus pratique.

-En ce qui concerne les **différences physiques** les plus importantes se situent au **niveau du support**, quand à la caméra **slim, elle est d'aspect ronde** et la **gen 2 carré**.

-{% picture posts/{{ page.guid }}/caracteristique-visuelle-et-difference-camera-slim-vs-gen-2-par-sonoff.png --alt Caracteristique visuelle et différence Caméra wifi sonoff Cam Slim vs cam slim Gen 2 --img width="940" height="529" %}

-Concernant l'image la Sonoff Cam Slim dispose d'un **grand angle de 130°** ce qui est intéressant pour les petites pièces avec peu de recules. l'image de celle-ci **est moins colorée/contrastée** que la Gen 2.

-{% picture posts/{{ page.guid }}/comparatif-image-camera-sonoff-cam-slim-vs-sonoff-cam-slim-gen-2.png --alt Comparatif image Caméra wifi sonoff Cam Slim vs cam slim Gen 2 --img width="940" height="529" %}

-## l'application Ewelink

-Les caméras Sonoff sont compatibles avec l'application **Ewelink** mais elles fonctionnent aussi avec "ok google" et "Alexa" ***de plus le mode RTSP ouvre ces caméras à bien d'autres systèmes.***

-Bon comme le reste de la gamme Wifi si tu veux utiliser ce produit il te faudra télécharger l'application Ewelink dispo sur [android](https://play.google.com/store/apps/details?id=com.coolkit&hl=fr&gl=US){: target="_blank"} et [Apple Store](https://apps.apple.com/fr/app/ewelink-smart-home/id1035163158){: target="_blank"}.

-{% include qrlink.html qrlink="https://sonoff.tech/ewelink/" text="télécharger l'application Ewelink directement pour Android ou Apple" realtextlink="Applications Ewelink pour Smartphone" %}

-**Pour commencer l'appairage de la Cam Slim se fait par:**

-- commande sonore afin de paramétrer le wifi du réseau.
-- Tu peux aussi te connecter manuellement au wifi de la camér pour la retrouver dans l'application Ewelink et ainsi la paramétrer.

-**Il s'agit là de l'ancien mode d'appairage**.

-L'appairage de **la Cam slim Gen 2** se fait par QRCode, **beaucoup plus simple**

-> L'interface Ewelink de gestion des caméras est intuitif et fonction parfaitement, comme je l'ai déjà présenté dans divers articles Ewelink est une propriété Sonoff et l'application est très bien faite.

-{% picture posts/{{ page.guid }}/cam-slim-ewelink-sonoff-caracteristique.png --alt Caractéristique spécifique de la Caméra wifi Sonoff Cam Slim dans Ewelink --img width="640" height="1422" %}

-**Les fonctions sont nombreuses est variées tu pourras:**

-- mettre à jour le firmware
-- changer le nom
-- partager la caméra
-- créer des **scènes intelligentes**
-- **allumer ou éteindre le voyant bleu** indicateur de fonctionnement ( la gen 2 sera totalement discrète la nuit )
-- stocker dans le cloud
-- paramétrer la détection de mouvement ( activer/désactiver, type, **créer des zones (gen-2 uniquement)**, régller la sensibilité, la durée, activer les notifications push )
-- paramétrer l'enregistrement en local sur carte sd
-- pivoter l'image
-- plus de paramètres ( réglage du son, volume du micro, **mise en veille (gen-2)**, régler leprotocole RTSP, **paramétrer des zones privées (gen-2)**, activer le filigrane, **paramétrer date et heure (cam-slim)** et redémarrer le système )
-- paramétrer le wifi
-- activer la vision nocturne ( auto, on, off )
-- activer l'alarme

-{% picture posts/{{ page.guid }}/fonction-ewelink-camera-sonoff-slim-et-gen-2.png --alt fonctions spécifique de la Caméra wifi Sonoff Cam Slim et gen 2 dans Ewelink --img width="940" height="529" %}

-Ci dessous **4 captures pour le paramétrage RTSP** ( fonction importantes et dispos pour les deux caméras ).
-Tu pourras même **générer un lien RTSP pratique pour connaître l'adresse exacte** de liaison généré en fonction de ton adresse locale et mot de passe.

-{% picture posts/{{ page.guid }}/fonction-rtsp-ewelink-camera-sonoff-slim-et-gen-2.png --alt fonctions RTSP spécifique de la Caméra wifi Sonoff Cam Slim et gen 2 dans Ewelink --img width="940" height="529" %}

-{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.png" title="Caméra Sonoff Cam Slim" brand="Sonoff" description="Petite caméra wifi Sonoff Cam Slim" iteadlink="sonoff-cam-slim-wi-fi-smart-security-camera" domlink="peripheriques/6334-sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.html" affiliate="_ooQApu9" amazlink="4iTeqye" %}

-## Laquelle Choisir ?

-Les fonctions des deux caméras sont relativement similaire, **la qualité d'image est identique** **( la version gen 2 ) a un contraste plus élevé**.
-Les dimensions sont relativements similaires. toutes deux sont compatibles RTSP.

-- Si tu es intéressé par une caméra **grand angle** alors la Cam Slim est faite pour toi.
-- **Si le support et le maintien stable** est important alors la Cam Slim est faite pour toi.
-- Si les voyants infrarouges ne te dérangent pas la Cam Slim est faite pour toi.

-Si tu es intéressé par une caméra qui capture **les détections humaines** alors la Gen 2 est faite pour toi.
-Si tu veux une caméra **ultra discrète la nuit** alors la Gen 2 est faite pour toi.
-Si tu as besoin de **paramétrer des zones actives** dans Ewelink alors la Gen 2 est faite pour toi.
-Si tu veux mettre ta **caméra en hibernation** alors la Gen 2 est faite pour toi.

-{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim-gen-2.png" title="Caméra Sonoff Cam Slim Gen 2" brand="Sonoff" description="Petite caméra wifi Sonoff Cam Slim Gen 2 la dernière de la gamme" iteadlink="sonoff-cam-slim-gen2-smart-home-security-camera" domlink="black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html" affiliate="_om7AgeN" amazlink="4ldNcUr" %}
+{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim-gen-2.png" title="Sonoff Cam Slim Gen 2 Camera" brand="Sonoff" description="Small wifi camera Sonoff Cam Slim Gen 2 the latest in the range" iteadlink="sonoff-cam-slim-gen2-smart-home-security-camera" domlink="black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html" affiliate="_om7AgeN" amazlink="4ldNcUr" %}

+## Differences

+Despite **similar dimensions**, the cases are quite different.
+Note that the Slim Cam's mount is larger but more practical.

+Regarding the most significant **physical differences**, the mount is in the Slim Cam.
+The **Slim Cam is round**, while the **Gen 2 is square**.

+{% picture posts/{{ page.guid }}/caracteristique-visuelle-et-difference-camera-slim-vs-gen-2-par-sonoff.png --alt Visual characteristic and difference Sonoff Cam Slim wifi camera vs cam slim Gen 2 --img width="940" height="529" %}

+Regarding the image, the Sonoff Cam Slim has a **130° wide angle** which is interesting for small rooms with little space.
+The image from it **is less colorful/contrasted** than the Gen 2.

+{% picture posts/{{ page.guid }}/comparatif-image-camera-sonoff-cam-slim-vs-sonoff-cam-slim-gen-2.png --alt Sonoff Cam Slim vs Cam Slim Gen 2 WiFi Camera Comparison --img width="940" height="529" %}

+## the Ewelink app

+Sonoff cameras are compatible with the **Ewelink** app, but they also work with "OK Google" and "Alexa." ***Plus, the RTSP mode opens these cameras to many other systems.***

+Well, like the rest of the Wifi range, if you want to use this product you will need to download the Ewelink application available on [android](https://play.google.com/store/apps/details?id=com.coolkit&hl=fr&gl=US){: target="_blank"} and [Apple Store](https://apps.apple.com/fr/app/ewelink-smart-home/id1035163158){: target="_blank"}.

+{% include qrlink.html qrlink="https://sonoff.tech/ewelink/" text="download the Ewelink app directly for Android or Apple" realtextlink="App Ewelink for Smartphone" %}

+**To begin, pair the Slim Cam using:**

+- A sound command to configure the network's Wi-Fi.
+- You can also manually connect to the camera's Wi-Fi to find it in the Ewelink app and configure it.

+**This is the old pairing method**.

+Pairing the **Slim Cam Gen 2** is done using a QR code, which is much simpler.

+> The Ewelink camera management interface is intuitive and works perfectly, as I've already discussed in various articles.
+Ewelink is a Sonoff product, and the app is very well designed.

+{% picture posts/{{ page.guid }}/cam-slim-ewelink-sonoff-caracteristique.png --alt Specific feature of Sonoff Cam Slim wifi camera in Ewelink --img width="640" height="1422" %}

+**The functions are numerous and varied, you can:**

+- Update the firmware
+- Change the name
+- Share the camera
+- Create **smart scenes**
+- Turn the blue LED on or off (the Gen 2 will be completely discreet at night)
+- Store in the cloud
+- Set up motion detection (enable/disable, type, **create zones (Gen 2 only)**, adjust sensitivity, duration, enable push notifications)
+- Set up local recording on SD card
+- Rotate the image
+- More settings (adjust sound, microphone volume, **sleep time (Gen 2)**, set RTSP protocol, set privacy zones (Gen 2)**, enable watermark, set date and time (Cam-Slim)** and reboot the system)
+- Set up Wi-Fi
+- Enable night vision (auto, on, off)
+- Enable the alarm

+{% picture posts/{{ page.guid }}/fonction-ewelink-camera-sonoff-slim-et-gen-2.png --alt specific functions of the Sonoff Cam Slim and gen 2 wifi camera in Ewelink --img width="940" height="529" %}

+Below are **4 screenshots for RTSP setup** (important features available for both cameras).
+You can even **generate a handy RTSP link to find the exact address** of the connection generated based on your local address and password.

+{% picture posts/{{ page.guid }}/fonction-rtsp-ewelink-camera-sonoff-slim-et-gen-2.png --alt Specific RTSP functions of the Sonoff Cam Slim and gen 2 wifi camera in Ewelink --img width="940" height="529" %}

+{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.png" title="Sonoff Cam Slim Camera FHD" brand="Sonoff" description="Sonoff Cam Slim small wifi camera" iteadlink="sonoff-cam-slim-wi-fi-smart-security-camera" domlink="peripheriques/6334-sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.html" affiliate="_ooQApu9" amazlink="4iTeqye" %}

+## Which One to Choose?

+The features of both cameras are relatively similar. **The image quality is identical** (the Gen 2 version) has higher contrast**.
+The dimensions are relatively similar.
+Both are RTSP compatible.

+- If you're interested in a **wide-angle** camera, then the Slim Cam is for you.
+- **If support and stability** are important, then the Slim Cam is for you.
+- If infrared LEDs don't bother you, the Slim Cam is for you.

+If you're interested in a camera that captures **human detection**, then the Gen 2 is for you.
+If you want a camera that's **ultra discreet at night**, then the Gen 2 is for you.
+If you need to **set up active zones** in Ewelink, then the Gen 2 is for you.

+If you want to put your **camera into hibernation** then the Gen 2 is for you.

+{% include product-embed.html image="sonoff-camera-de-securite-intelligente-wi-fi-cam-slim-gen-2.png" title="Sonoff Cam Slim Gen 2 Camera" brand="Sonoff" description="Small wifi camera Sonoff Cam Slim Gen 2 the latest in the range" iteadlink="sonoff-cam-slim-gen2-smart-home-security-camera" domlink="black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html" affiliate="_om7AgeN" amazlink="4ldNcUr" %}

 ## Conclusion

-Sonoff propose actuellement 2 caméras, la [cam slim FHD](https://www.domadoo.fr/fr/peripheriques/6334-sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.html?domid=39){: target="_blank"} et la [cam Slim Gen2](https://www.domadoo.fr/fr/black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html?domid=39){: target="_blank"}. **Ces deux caméras sont de qualités**, l'intégration avec **l'envirronnement Ewelink est parfait** et des plus complets.
-Si tu veux sécuriser l'intérieur de ton logement alors ces deux caméras sont faites pour toi, j'ai tout de même une **préférence pour la cam slim Gen 2**.

-> Bref ces deux caméras sont **vendus 30€ environ** et pour le prix tu seras pleinement conquis ?
+Sonoff currently offers two cameras: the [FHD Slim Cam](https://www.domadoo.fr/fr/peripheriques/6334-sonoff-camera-de-securite-intelligente-wi-fi-cam-slim.html?domid=39){: target="_blank"} and the [cam Slim Gen2](https://www.domadoo.fr/fr/black-friday-domotique/7475-sonoff-camera-de-securite-intelligente-wi-fi.html?domid=39){: target="_blank"}. **These two cameras are high-quality**, and the integration with the **Ewelink environment is perfect** and very comprehensive.
+If you want to secure the interior of your home, then these two cameras are for you.
+I still have a **preference for the Slim Gen 2 Cam**.

+> In short, these two cameras are **sold for around €30**, and for the price, you'll be completely won over.